orchidsoftware/crud/README.md

 We want to do:
 - [x] Add setting for displaying and restoring deleted models with `Illuminate\Database\Eloquent\SoftDeletes`;
 - [x] Add the ability to perform actions for multiple models;
+- [ ] Support of nested relations when viewing

 It is an active community, so expect more contributions that will complement it with all sorts of other improvements to help improve production.

 ## Changelog